🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Cross Margin and Isolated Margin in Trading

-There are two common ways to use margin in a trading account.
+There are two common ways to use margin in a trading account: Cross margin and isolated margin.
 Cross margin involves margin that is shared between open positions.
 Isolated margin, on the other hand, is margin assigned to a single position that is restricted from being shared.

-Cross margin helps prevent quick liquidations and has a better capability to withstand portfolio losses.
+Cross margin may help prevent quick liquidations and has a better capability to withstand portfolio losses.
 Isolated margin offers better flexibility in that other portfolio holdings will not be affected if a single position is liquidated.

 What Is Cross Margin?